stitchdata/docs/_destinations/postgresql/setup/heroku-postgres.md

 # -------------------------- #

 setup-steps:
-  - title: "Create a Heroku Database"
+  - title: "Create a Heroku database"
     anchor: "create-heroku-database"
     content: |
       In this first step, you’ll create and provision a Heroku database.